We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Public non-listed REITs (PNLRs) are registered with the Securities and Exchange Commission (SEC), but they do not trade on major securities exchanges.

-PNLRs operate like listed REITs in nearly every other way, but they typically face redemption restrictions that limit their liquidity.
+PNLRs operate like listed REITs in some ways, but they typically face redemption restrictions that limit their liquidity.

 What is the difference between publicly traded REITs and non-traded REITs?